 min Read21 October 2023

 Jean-Michel Basquiat was a Haitian-American artist that achieved fame as part of SAMO, an informal graffiti duo famous for enigmatic epigrams in the cultural hotbed of the Lower East Side of Manhattan.
 It was during the late 1970s that the hip-hop, post-punk, and street art movements coalesced there.
 By the 1980s, he was exhibiting his Neo-Expressionist paintings in galleries and museums internationally; even the renowned Whitney Museum of American Art held a retrospective of his art in 1992.

-Basquiat’s powerful art focused on “suggestive dichotomies”, such as wealth versus poverty, integration versus segregation, and inner versus outer experience.
-He appropriated poetry, drawing, and painting, and married text and image, abstraction, figuration, and historical information mixed with contemporary critique.
+Basquiat’s art practice involved the so-called “suggestive dichotomies”: wealth versus poverty, integration versus segregation, and inner versus outer experience.
+He appropriated various mediums and art forms such as poetry, drawing, and painting, and juxtaposed text and image, abstraction, figuration, and historical information mixed with contemporary critique.